apache/apisix/docs/en/latest/tutorials/monitor-api-health-check.md

 curl -i -X GET "http://localhost:9080/"
 ```

-If you run the above requests a couple of times, you can see from responses that APISX routes some requests to `node2` and while others to `node2`.
+If you run the above requests a couple of times, you can see from responses that APISX routes some requests to `node2` and others to `node2`.
 That’s how Gateway load balancing works!

 ```bash
 HTTP/1.1 200 OK